jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.allMatchingMarks(...marks: [TestMarkValue](#testmarkvalue)[]): [TestResult](#testresult)[]

-Find all the test case *and* test suite results, in this suite and all its sub-suites, that match any of the `marks`, and flatten them into a single array.
+Find all the test case *and* test suite results, in this suite and its sub-suites, that match any of the `marks`, and flatten them into a single array.
 Suites and tests without a body are considered to have been marked with `.skip`.

 If you want all the test results that were marked, use [testSuiteResult.allMarkedResults()](#testsuiteresultallmarkedresults) instead.